felix-zailskas/star-galaxy-classification/README.md

 <b>isort:</b> isort is a Python utility / library to sort imports alphabetically, and automatically separated into sections and by type
 </li>
 </ul>

+## Running the Application

+## Data Processing
+To easily download and process all needed data run the `prepare_all_data.py` script.
+This script downloads all training, validation and test images listed in the corresponding variables in the script.
+Fill the `<mode>_files` list with the names of the frames to use and the `<mode>_dirs` with the corresponding directory under https://data.sdss.org/sas/dr17/eboss/photoObj/frames/301/.
+<br><br>
+The script will download all needed channel files and the corresponding calibration objects storing the star and galaxy coordinates.
+It will then proceed to align the channels of each image and determine the star and galaxy coordinates for them.
+The result of this step is then stored under `/data/processed/`.
+After that the script splits the images into 64x64 pixel patches containing the respective stars and galaxies.
+The patches will be stored under `/data/train/`, `/data/validation/`, or `/data/test/` depending on the list they were stored in in the script.
+The patches are named after their index.